 We are aware of the immense pressure and stress that many doctors go through during these investigations.
 We always aim to provide members with tailored care and expert support.

 GMC and hospital disciplinary cases have followed referral from patients, relatives, or colleagues, both senior and junior.
 There was a mix of clinical and non-clinical concerns.
 Some investigations relate to more than one concern or a series of serious clinical incidents.
-The common themes were:
+The common themes included the following:

 We assisted members in writing statements and attending coroners’ inquests.
 An inquest is a fact-finding exercise that is conducted by the coroner and, in some cases, in front of a jury.

 The purpose of an inquest is to find out who died, when, where, how, and in what circumstances.
-Our Inquest Factsheet contains further information about what happens at an inquest.
+Our online factsheet about inquests gives further information about what to expect.

 We identified the following issues leading to members being asked to provide a statement or give evidence at an inquest: